 Why Balance Is Important

 Most modern productions have a lot going on.
-In order to hear everything clearly, the mix must be well balanced.
+In order to hear everything clearly, the mix must be well-balanced.
 If one instrument is too loud, it can make it difficult to hear one or more of the other instruments in the mix.

 Loudness has a big impact on how people perceive sound.
 The ISO published a set of standards in 2003 called the equal-loudness contours that show how sound pressure level, or volume, can affect how we perceive sound.